nopaixx/MaketsGA/README.md

 This means that a quantitative trader who is dedicated to predicting a value based on past values is not enough to develop a successful FOREX system.
 You need a complex system that can manage the volume of the operation, the risk of it and the capital of the account (among others).

-Can you imagine be able to train a network of any input dimension any internal dimension and any output dimension to try to discover a full complex trading system INSIDE TRADING PLATFORM?
+Can you imagine to train a network of any input dimension any internal dimension and any output dimension to try to discover a full complex trading system INSIDE TRADING PLATFORM?